 1.1.
 Part One: From Void to Vessel

 In the history narrated by Casey, there are mythical and religious beginnings in which place represents the material matrix, or medium, necessary for creation.[10]
-In these beginnings, place has to be regarded as a concrete primordial entity opposite to the unbearable idea of the void.
-‘To create “in the first place” is to create a first place’,[11] Casey says, so that ‘cosmogenesis’ – the creation of the cosmos -, can often be read as ‘topogenesis’, the creation of place, or places.
-Here, Casey presents some mythical and religious accounts of creation – from Genesis to the Babylonian Enuma Elish, and other narratives of creation: there are references to Pelasgian, Navajo and Hopi narratives, to Hesiod’s Theogony, and some brief references to Chinese and Japanese creation myths.
-As far as accounts of creation may rely on time or language (‘In the beginning was the Word’, the Old Testament says, and an analogous cosmological power to the Word is also attributed by the Dogon of Mali), ‘it is evident that narrative accounts of creation must bear on place’, Casey says.
+In these origins, place is seen as a concrete, primordial entity, opposed to the unbearable concept of the void.
+‘To create “in the first place” is to create a first place’,[11] Casey notes that ‘cosmogenesis’ – the creation of the cosmos –, can often be interpreted as ‘topogenesis’, the creation of place, or places.
+Here, he presents various mythical and religious accounts of creation, including Genesis, the Babylonian Enuma Elish, and narratives of creation from Pelasgian, Navajo, Hopi, Hesiod’s Theogony, and brief references to Chinese and Japanese creation myths.
+As far as accounts of creation rely on time or language (‘In the beginning was the Word’, the Old Testament says, and an analogous cosmological power to the Word is also attributed by the Dogon of Mali), ‘it is evident that narrative accounts of creation must bear on place’, Casey says.
 [12]

-There is the first systematization of knowledge – the intellectual and symbolical phase at the origin of Western Thought which enshrines the passage from mythos to logos – in which the ‘placial’ sense of those mythical beginnings was written into stone, or, more likely, on papyri, of which, sometimes, only fragments remain: Archytas (ca. 428-ca. 360 B.C.), and, most of all, Aristotle (ca. 384-ca. 322 B.C.) are the champions of this historical phase, according to which place (the Greek topos) ‘takes precedence of all other things.’[13]
+The first systematization of knowledge, which marks the transition from mythos to logos and the origin of Western Thought, was characterized by a strong sense of place, as seen in the works of Archytas (ca. 428-ca. 360 B.C.) and, most notably, Aristotle (ca. 384-ca. 322 B.C.), who are the champions of this historical phase, according to which place (the Greek topos) ‘takes precedence of all other things.’[13]
 It is the bounded character of place – an immobile bounding container, according to the definition of place given by Aristotle –[14] that offers things the possibility to exist: ‘without place, things would not only fail to be located; they would not even be things: they would have no place to be the things they are.
 The loss would be ontological…’.
 [15]

 Casey includes such mythical and religious beginnings and the subsequent phase of intellectual systematization of knowledge in ‘Part I – From Void to Vessel’.
-In this first part, functioning as the missing link between the aforementioned mythical and religious narratives of creation and Aristotle’s detailed treatment of place (in the book Physics), we find Plato’s (ca. 428-ca. 348 B.C.) ‘quasi-mythical’ cosmology (in the Timaeus), in which we encounter the important notion of ‘chōra’, a complex and ambiguous notion, yet an essential notion to understand the reciprocity between placial and spatial aspects of reality.
-Plato was the first thinker in the Western world to propose a spatial/placial model – chōra – based on the notion of room (through which he ponders the basic structure of the cosmos) as a mediatory entity – a Receptacle properly – resulting from the encounter between the realm of sensible phenomena and the corresponding domain of ideal forms.
+In this first part, serving as the missing link between the aforementioned mythical and religious narratives of creation and Aristotle’s detailed treatment of place (in the book Physics), we find Plato’s (ca. 428-ca. 348 B.C.) ‘quasi-mythical’ cosmology (in the Timaeus); here, we find the crucial concept of ‘chōra’, a complex and ambiguous notion essential for understanding the reciprocity between placial and spatial aspects of reality.
+Plato was the first thinker in the Western world to propose a spatial/placial model – chōra – based on the notion of room (through which he ponders the fundamental structure of the cosmos) as a mediatory entity, or Receptacle, arising from the interaction between the realm of sensory phenomena and the domain of ideal forms.

 1.2.
 Part Two: From Place to Space

-Then, there is the very long historical phase consisting of more than two millennia – broadly speaking a period that began soon after Aristotle and extended throughout the preparatory period that preceded Newton’s ground-breaking theory – in which the power of the concept of place was questioned: at first, as Casey suggests, ‘deepened and broadened’ – in the Hellenistic and Neoplatonic periods; then, in medieval and early modern times, ‘curtailed and limited’ so that the concept of space finally emerged as the winning concept out of a background of three basic spatial and/or placial notions – topos, chōra, and to kenon – through which the ancient thinkers tried to inquire into the principles of reality; such ‘emergence’ of space as a fully-fledged notion finally happened in the form of the Latin term spatium and, later, in the form of its Medieval variation spacium.[16]
+After that, there is a historical phase spanning over two millennia, roughly from Aristotle to the preparatory period preceding Newton’s groundbreaking theory, during which the concept of place was questioned: at first, as Casey suggests, ‘deepened and broadened’ – in the Hellenistic and Neoplatonic periods; then, in medieval and early modern times, ‘curtailed and limited’ ultimately giving rise to the concept of space, which finally emerged as the winning concept out of a background composed of the three basic spatial/placial notions – topos, chōra, and to kenon – which the ancient Greek thinkers used to explore the principles of reality; such ‘emergence’ of space as a fully-fledged notion finally happened in the form of the Latin term spatium and, later, in the form of its Medieval variation spacium.[16]
 In such a long period of transition, the concept of space eventually triumphed over the concept of place not without the interference of religious thinking, because of which the infinite power and ubiquitous presence of the Christian God could be transposed into the idea of an infinite extent or space.[17]

-Despite that, other Neoplatonic thinkers sketched the broad outlines of what we could understand as a protomodern concept of space which overlaps with (and will overshadow) the concept of place: place (topos) is ‘a certain extension in three-dimensions, different from the bodies that come to be in it, bodiless in its own definition – dimensions alone, empty of body’, Philoponus (A.D.
+Despite that, other Neoplatonic thinkers outlined a protomodern concept of space that overlaps with, and will eventually overshadow, the concept of place: place (topos) is ‘a certain extension in three-dimensions, different from the bodies that come to be in it, bodiless in its own definition – dimensions alone, empty of body’, Philoponus (A.D.
 490-570) said.
 [29]

-Moreover, two questions that will occupy discussions on the nature of place and/or space for the coming centuries are also set out by the Neoplatonists:[30] the question concerning their absolute or relative nature (a question which was present in the mind of Philoponus given his concern for the arrangement of things in place or space – a question which was also intrinsic in Aristotle and quite explicit in Theophrastus, ‘the first theorist of the essential relativity of place’ Casey says), [31] and the relation between the finite nature of place and the infinite, that is, a question which is the result of speculations over the place of the cosmos:[32] ‘Is there a place of this world?
-Is there an infinite space beyond the cosmos? – Casey asks concerning the questions left open by the Stoics and the Neoplatonists.
-At the end of this very long period – from Theophrastus to Philoponus (the Hellenistic period in Greek philosophy) already a first millennium – ‘to be is still to be in place but a place that is part of an unending space.’[33]
+The Neoplatonists also raised two fundamental questions about the nature of place and/or space that will shape discussions for centuries to come:[30] whether place and space are absolute or relative (a question that was present in the mind of Philoponus, given his concern for the arrangement of things in place or space, and also intrinsic in Aristotle, other than quite explicit in Theophrastus, ‘the first theorist of the essential relativity of place’ Casey says), [31] and how the finite nature of place relates to the infinite, particularly in the context of the place of the cosmos:[32] ‘Is there a place of this world?
+Is there an infinite space beyond the cosmos?
+Casey inquires about the unanswered questions posed by the Stoics and the Neoplatonists.
+By the end of this lengthy period, spanning from Theophrastus to Philoponus (the Hellenistic period in Greek philosophy) and already into the first millennium, ‘to be is still to be in place but a place that is part of an unending space.’[33]

-The second section – of ‘Part II – From Place to Space’ – is dedicated to (ii) The Ascent of Infinite Space; here, speculations held in the Medieval and the Renaissance periods are taken into consideration.
+The second section – of ‘Part II – From Place to Space’ – focuses on (ii) The Ascent of Infinite Space; here, speculations from the Medieval and Renaissance periods are explored.
 This is a critical moment in the debate between space and place since it prepared the way for the complete ascendancy and supremacy of space.
 Two issues characterize these two periods: the importance of religious thinking, and the ascent of a purely modern scientific mode of thinking about the cosmos.
 Where is the cosmos?
 Is it in place or is it in space?
 Is it stationary, or does it move?
 With these questions, Casey introduces a new chapter in his philosophical history.
-The fundamental problem of motion (I will devote the next article to this argument) is inextricably connected to the development of the concept of space itself and to its ascent as a term apt to represent a new cosmological vision that could finally surpass the closed world of antiquity embodied in the cosmological vision of Aristotle and Ptolemaic astronomy.
+The fundamental problem of motion, which I will discuss in my next article (Space and Place: A Scientific History – Part One), is closely tied to the development of the concept of space and its rise as a term that represents a new cosmological vision, one that could ultimately surpass the closed world of antiquity embodied in Aristotle’s cosmological vision and Ptolemaic astronomy.

-Those questions and the modes of thinking about them – religious and scientific modes – were interconnected: suffice to say the role that the Condemnations – proclaimed in the year 1277 against the doctrines that denied or limited the power of God – had in the affirmation of infinite space, as well as in the affirmation of modern science.[34]
+Those questions and the modes of thinking about them, including religious and scientific approaches, were interconnected.
+For instance, the Condemnations of 1277, which rejected doctrines that denied or limited God’s power, played a significant role in the development of infinite space and modern science.[34]
 These condemnations by explicitly allowing ‘the freedom to project purely possible cosmological scenarios’ informed on God’s power, ‘certainly prepared the way for a science significantly committed to the actual infinity of physical space.’[35]
 As a matter of fact, according to Casey, such explorations, ‘directly or indirectly inspired the bold thought experiments of thinkers in the fourteenth and fifteenth centuries, engendering the conceptual ventures that laid down the foundations of modern physics, above all its commitment to the infinity of the physical universe.’[36]
 I completely agree with Casey’s point.

-In the Middle Ages, in addition to ‘the distinctive spatial infinities already posited’ by certain theories, or lines of thought within philosophical currents (Atomism, Epicureanism, Stoicism, and Neo-Platonism), other intellectual speculations in two concomitant directions contributed to invert the balance of power between place and space: on the one hand the appeal to infinite space as ‘imaginal-hypothetico-speculative’ concept with the recurrent use of mental experiments (Gedankenexperimente), as well as its appeal as a divine attribute;[37] on the other hand the effort to overcome the confinement of the Aristotelian concept of place (topos as immobile container, an idea still influential at that time) that resulted in a new interpretation of the very concept of place (now locus) according to three prevailing senses: place as ‘in’ (place in the cosmos), place as ‘of’ (place of the cosmos) and place as ‘between’ (place between worlds).[38]
-While the first sense was still Aristotelian in its fundamental locatory power, the other two senses had within themselves a certain proclivity to be considered as space, that is a proclivity for ‘place to becoming space’.[39]
-This is possible ‘if place has three dimensions’ and if ‘it can be emptied of bodies in principle (only space is capable of this)’;[40] this latter question also set up discussions, continued for the coming centuries, over the nature of the substance – ether or light – that might fill infinite space or place.
+During the Middle Ages, along with ‘the distinctive spatial infinities already posited’ by certain theories or lines of thought within philosophical currents like Atomism, Epicureanism, Stoicism, and Neo-Platonism, other intellectual speculations contributed to a shift in the balance of power between place and space: on the one hand, the appeal to infinite space as ‘imaginal-hypothetico-speculative’ concept with the recurrent use of mental experiments (Gedankenexperimente), as well as its appeal as a divine attribute;[37] on the other hand, the effort to overcome the confinement of the Aristotelian concept of place (topos as immobile container, an idea still influential at that time) that resulted in a new interpretation of the very concept of place (now locus) according to three prevailing senses: place as ‘in’ (place in the cosmos), place as ‘of’ (place of the cosmos) and place as ‘between’ (place between worlds).[38]
+While the first sense was still Aristotelian in its fundamental locatory power, the other two showed a tendency to be seen as space, that is a proclivity for ‘place to becoming space’.[39]
+This is possible ‘if place has three dimensions’ and if ‘it can be emptied of bodies in principle (only space is capable of this)’.[40]
+This latter question sparked discussions that would continue for centuries to come, centering on the nature of the substance – ether or light – that might fill infinite space or place.

 Thus, we’re up to the Renaissance period, a term – Renaissance – which means ‘renewed, new again’ properly, Casey notes.
-What is ‘renewed’, that is, what is taken from the past and made ‘new again’ concerning our placial and spatial considerations?
-‘A primary case point is the very idea of spatial infinity’,[41] Casey says, a notion that had its precedent in the ideas of the Atomists, Epicurus and other thinkers among the Stoics and the Neoplatonists, an idea that was also revived in the medieval period after the Condemnations of 1277, as we have just seen.
+What is ‘renewed’, that is, what is taken from the past and made ‘new again’ in the context of our placial and spatial considerations?
+‘A primary case point is the very idea of spatial infinity’,[41] Casey says, a notion that had its precedent in the ideas of the Atomists, Epicurus, and other thinkers, among the Stoics and the Neoplatonists; an idea that was also revived in the medieval period after the Condemnations of 1277, as we have just seen.

 Within this context, the positions of thinkers like Nicholas of Cusa (1401-1464), Giordano Bruno (1548-1600), Francesco Patrizi (1529-1597) and Tommaso Campanella (1568-1639) are especially taken into consideration.
 What is remarkable about this and other thinkers of the same period is that they managed ‘to combine recognition of the importance of place with an equal acknowledgement of the value of infinite space.’[42]
 Yet, with the growing interest in the actual (not just imaginary) infinity of space, indeterminacy is still what characterizes the relation between concepts of space and place in the speculations of those thinkers until the end of the sixteenth century.
-After them, space and place were left unclarified notions: a literal confusion (‘place is space…’ or even ‘space is place…’) results from the analysis of their positions.[43]
-This ‘muddle’ – as Casey calls it –[44] is the historical prelude to the clear-cut clarification of the terms in the coming century: any ambiguity of roles between space and place could be dispelled and the transition from one concept – place – to the other – space – completed within what I like to call, metaphorically, the second grand systematization of knowledge (the second watershed after Aristotle, which culminates in the work of Newton).[45]
+After them, space and place were left as unclarified notions: a literal confusion (‘place is space…’ or even ‘space is place…’) results from the analysis of their positions.[43]
+This ‘muddle’ – as Casey calls it –[44] is the historical precursor to the clear distinction between the terms in the coming century, where any ambiguity between space and place could be resolved, and the transition from the concept of place to that of space could be completed within what I metaphorically call the second grand systematization of knowledge (the second watershed – after the first, Aristotle – culminating in Newton’s work).[45]
 This is the subject of Part III – The Supremacy of Space.

 1.3.
 Part Three: The Supremacy of Space

 ‘Descending from its position as a supreme term within Aristotle’s protophenomenological physics, place barely survived discussion by the end of the seventeenth century.
 By the end of the eighteenth century, it vanished altogether from serious theoretical discourse in physics and philosophy.’[46]
-That’s Casey’s telling incipit for this new short but very intense phase in the philosophical history of the concept of place.
-Now, the ancient power of place is just a faint memory if the English philosopher and physicist William Gilbert can say: ‘place is nothing, does not exist, has no strength.’[47]
-There are four related issues that will mark the fate of place and space, and will steer the discussions about those concepts for the coming centuries: (i) the understanding of space as absolute and infinite; (ii) the understanding of space as extensive, that is, the quantification of space (and consequently of place) through the geometrical notion of extension; (iii) the possibility to understand space as a relative and abstract entity; (iiii) the abstraction of space and place as site and point.
+That’s Casey’s telling incipit of a new, intense phase in the philosophical history of the concept of place.
+Now, the ancient power of place has faded into a faint memory if the English philosopher and physicist William Gilbert can say: ‘place is nothing, does not exist, has no strength.’[47]
+Four interrelated issues will shape the future of place and space, influencing discussions about these concepts for centuries to come: (i) the notion of space as absolute and infinite; (ii) the quantification of space (and subsequently place) through the geometrical notion of extension; (iii) the possibility of understanding space as a relative and abstract entity; and (iv) the abstraction of space and place as site and point.
 Casey dedicates a chapter to each issue.

-The supremacy of the idea of (i) Modern Space as Absolute (and Infinite) is narrated through the analysis of three major thinkers: Gassendi, More and, above all, Newton.
-The work of Pierre Gassendi (1592-1655) is propaedeutic to that of Newton: for instance, ‘he was the first to proclaim that a moving body will continue in a rectilinear direction indefinitely, and he explicitly rejected the ancient model of the impetus as the cause of motion.’[48]
-Gassendi made the decisive step toward the final emancipation of space from place, and from matter as well, by distinguishing between spatial and corporeal extension and by asserting the dimensionality of space itself, that is, the possibility to measure it.
-Such possibility entails the notion of pure space (isometric and isotropic, uniform in just one word); space is a real entity – ‘a real thing’ –[49] on par with corporeal substance, according to Gassendi.
+The supremacy of the idea of (i) Modern Space as Absolute (and Infinite) is considered through the analysis of three major thinkers: Gassendi, More, and, most importantly, Newton.
+The work of Pierre Gassendi (1592-1655) laid the groundwork for Newton’s: for example, ‘he was the first to proclaim that a moving body will continue in a rectilinear direction indefinitely, and he explicitly rejected the ancient model of the impetus as the cause of motion.’[48]
+Gassendi took a crucial step towards fully liberating space from place and matter by distinguishing between spatial and corporeal extension and asserting that space itself is dimensional and measurable.
+Such possibility entails the notion of pure space (isometric and isotropic, uniform in just one word); according to Gassendi, space is a real entity – ‘a real thing’ –[49] on the same level as corporeal substance.
 Moreover, by positing the co-extensiveness of the universe and space, Gassendi also attributed the character of infinity to space.
-As for place, its nominal function was preserved, in the sense that place was still a useful term to denote the movement of a body from one place to another place, but this old notion was deprived of any power: just like space place can now be quantified, and, most of all, quantified as a portion of space itself, with no relation – no causal effect – with the intrinsic dynamism of the bodies in space.
+Regarding place, its nominal function remained, as it continued to serve as a useful term for describing the movement of a body from one location to another (locomotion, from its Latin meaning, is movement from place to place).
+However, this traditional concept lost its power, as place, like space, can now be quantified as a portion of space itself, without any relation or causal effect on the intrinsic dynamics of bodies in space.

-This ultimate reduction of place and its subsumption under space was formalized (literally put into law – the laws of motion) by Isaac Newton (1643-1727) in his epoch-making work of 1687 – Philosophiae Naturalis Principia Matematica: not only was place assimilated into space, but, the almost impalpable and intangible idea of space was definitely reified – turned into substance – so that the more concrete place could be subsumed under space for all intents and purposes, physically reduced or downsized, as Gassendi anticipated.
-‘Place is a part of space which a body takes up’ – will be the sentence given by Newton, in the famous Scholium.[50]
-What is truly remarkable about Newton’s work of systematization is that he set up the basis for the absolute-relative debate over the nature of space and place for the coming centuries.
-And even if place is still a concept widely used by Newton for his theoretical scopes (so we have ‘movable place’ as well as ‘immovable place’, ‘relative place’ as well as ‘absolute place’), in the end, place is merely a subdivision of space; not just inferior to space but also inferior to material bodies.
-Subsumed under space and collapsed into body: this is the fate of place under Newton’s guidance.
+Finally, Isaac Newton (1643-1727) formalized the reduction of place to space in his groundbreaking work, Philosophiae Naturalis Principia Matematica (1687): not only was place assimilated into space, but the almost impalpable and intangible idea of space was definitely reified – turned into substance – so that the more concrete place could be subsumed under space for all intents and purposes, physically reduced or downsized, as Gassendi had predicted.
+As Newton famously stated in the Scholium: ‘Place is a part of space which a body takes up’.[50]
+What is truly remarkable about his work of systematization is that it laid the foundation for the absolute-relative debate over the nature of space and place for the coming centuries.
+Although Newton used the concept of place in his theoretical work, distinguishing between ‘movable place’, ‘immovable place’, ‘relative place’, and ‘absolute place’, ultimately, place is merely a subdivision of space, inferior to both space and material bodies, and is ‘subsumed under space and collapsed into body’–this is the fate of place under Newton’s guidance.

-An important aspect that Casey also mentions with respect to Newton’s speculations is the role that theological thinking played in the interpretations of space and place, and, consequently, his relation with the thinking of Henry More (1614-1687): not only is the infinity of God at stake with the infinity of space but also God’s spiritual or corporeal nature is at stake with it.
-And while Newton will retreat from the temptation of equating the corporeal essence of space with the essence of God – whose being, for Newton, remains spiritual -, More will ‘take a bold step beyond fourteenth-century theology: not only space is divinized but God is spatialized… God Himself is “an extended thing”, thus present in the physical world.’[51]
-As also Casey points out, More had an enormous influence on Isaac Newton since ‘the latter’s idea of “absolute space” is, arguably, a tidied-up version of More’s “Infinite movable Extended”’ through which More considers space and God as ‘alike extended beings.’[52]
+An important aspect that Casey also mentions with respect to Newton’s speculations is the role that theological thinking played in the interpretations of space and place, and particularly in relation to Henry More‘ ideas (1614-1687): not only is the infinity of God at stake with the infinity of space but also God’s spiritual or corporeal nature is at stake with it.
+While Newton resists the temptation to equate the corporeal essence of space with God’s essence, which he considers spiritual, More will ‘take a bold step beyond fourteenth-century theology: not only is space divinized but God is spatialized… God Himself is “an extended thing”, thus present in the physical world.’[51]
+As Casey also points out, More had an enormous influence on Isaac Newton since ‘the latter’s idea of “absolute space” is, arguably, a tidied-up version of More’s “Infinite movable Extended”’ through which More considers space and God as ‘alike extended beings.’[52]

-An entire chapter is dedicated to the philosophically and scientifically critical idea of (ii) Modern Space as Extensive: it was the merit of René Descartes (1596-1650) to have systematized within the rigid and precise language of mathematics (of geometry, properly) such fundamental issue coming from a distant past (and it is, first and foremost, the joint merit of Descartes and Newton if common sense intends the idea of space as external, three-dimensional, neutral, and invisible steel framework – a continuum – that contains our lives and any happenings).
+A entire chapter explores the philosophically and scientifically crucial idea of (ii) Modern Space as Extensive: it was the merit of René Descartes (1596-1650) to have systematized within the rigid and precise language of mathematics, particularly geometry, such fundamental issue with roots in the distant past (and it is primarily the joint achievement of Descartes and Newton that common sense associates the idea of space as an external, three-dimensional, neutral, and invisible steel framework – a continuum – that encompasses our lives and all events).
 As a matter of fact, geometrical space is an invention of Descartes.[53]
-Since his early works, ‘extension (extensio) is the core concept in Descartes’s view of space’, Casey says;[54] however, much of his mature philosophical argumentation concerning the concepts of space, place and matter are dealt with in his Principles of Philosophy (1644).
+Since his early works, ‘extension (extensio) is the core concept in Descartes’s view of space’, Casey says;[54] however, much of his mature philosophical argumentation concerning the concepts of space, place and matter are primarily discussed in his Principles of Philosophy (1644).
 Contrarily to the Neo-Platonist Philoponus, Descartes does not pose a distinction between corporeal and spatial extension, for, as Casey says, ‘we are unable to imagine any body that is not extended or any extension that is not bodily’ so that ‘extension and extended things are inseparable’.
-So, we arrive at Descartes’s ‘purely conceptual distinction between matter and space’ or, put it the other way, we arrive at ‘the equation of matter and space’ from which – Casey continues – the following crucial corollaries follow: the indefinite extension of the world; the impossible existence of the void; the subordinate character of place (to matter and space).[55]
+So, we arrive at Descartes’s ‘purely conceptual distinction between matter and space’ or, put it the other way, we arrive at ‘the equation of matter and space’ from which – Casey continues – the following crucial corollaries follow: the indefinite extension of the world, the impossible existence of the void, and the subordinate character of place (to matter and space).[55]
 As for place, by introducing the ambiguous distinction between internal place and external place, Descartes says that ‘space or internal place and the corporeal substance which is contained in it, are not different’ (Principle X), and that ‘the names “place” or “space” do not signify a thing different from the body which is said to be in the place; but only designate its size, shape and situation among bodies’ (Principle IV);[56] then, place (or space) merely appears to be a body-predicate.
-In the end, in the philosophy of Descartes, ‘the fate of place, merging with the vicissitude of space (and of matter – brackets are mine) is left dangling.
+Ultimately, in Descartes’ philosophy ‘the fate of place, merging with the vicissitude of space (and of matter – I add) is left dangling.
 Its final status… is literally ambi-guous… Place is a hybrid entity: as volumetric, it is like a thing; as situational, it is unthinglike and purely relational.’[57]

 Another chapter is dedicated to the interpretation of (iii) Modern Space as Relative.
-In this regard, Locke and Leibniz are the two thinkers who more than others addressed argumentations in the opposite direction with respect to Newton’s concept of absolute space.
-If Descartes, tried to tackle the absolute-relative debate by way of his two-sided notion of place, which is, in turn, based on the equation of corporeal and spatial extension – ‘Descartes clings both to absolutism in his notion of space as internal place and to relativism in his description of external place’, Casey says -,[58] John Locke (1632 –1704) in his Essay Concerning Human Understanding (1690) clings to the notion of distance to prove the nature of, and the difference between place and space.
-Contrarily to Descartes, he dismisses the equation between space, (internal) place and matter: ‘Space is not body because it includes no Solidity, nor resistance to the motion of Body’, Locke underlines;[59] and, by means of the notion of distance, he proves the nature of space and place as well: while space is barely characterised by being a dimensional notion, a mono-dimensional factor of length – that’s why he speaks of ‘simple Space’ (‘in simple Space we consider the relation of distance between any two bodies or Points’) -,[60] place is characterized by ‘relations of distance or, more exactly, of double distance’.[61]
-With Locke place clearly assumes a relational role (‘our Idea of Place is nothing else but such a relative Position of any thing’);[62] and by stressing the fact that place is entirely a matter of convention, that is a figment of imagination ‘made by Men, for their common use, that by it they might be able to design the particular Position of Things’, we contemporarily assist to another decisive step (after ‘the phoronomic Physics of Galileo and the analytical geometry of Descartes’) toward the reduction of place to site, as Casey points out.[63]
-If the separation that Locke draws between space and place allows him to distance himself from Newton with respect to the relative character of place, that separation is not enough for him to distance himself from the spatial absolutism of Newton: in fact, as Casey underlines, in Locke’s case ‘place-relativism comes paired with space-absolutism.’[64]
+In this regard, Locke and Leibniz are the two thinkers who more than others addressed counterarguments to Newton’s concept of absolute space.
+If Descartes, tried to tackle the absolute-relative debate by way of his two-sided notion of place, which is, in turn, based on the equation of corporeal and spatial extension – ‘Descartes clings both to absolutism in his notion of space as internal place and to relativism in his description of external place’, Casey says –,[58] John Locke (1632 –1704), in his Essay Concerning Human Understanding (1690), relies on the concept of distance to distinguish between place and space.
+Unlike Descartes, he rejects the idea that space, internal place, and matter are equivalent, arguing that ‘Space is not body because it includes no Solidity, nor resistance to the motion of Body’, Locke underlines;[59] and, by means of the notion of distance, he proves the nature of space and place as well: while space is barely characterised by being a dimensional notion, a mono-dimensional factor of length – that’s why he speaks of ‘simple Space’ (‘in simple Space we consider the relation of distance between any two bodies or Points’) –,[60] place is characterized by ‘relations of distance or, more exactly, of double distance’.[61]
+With Locke place clearly assumes a relational role (‘our Idea of Place is nothing else but such a relative Position of any thing’);[62] he also emphasizes that place is a matter of convention, a product of human imagination ‘made by Men, for their common use, that by it they might be able to design the particular Position of Things’.
+This perspective contributes to another significant step (following ‘the phoronomic Physics of Galileo and the analytical geometry of Descartes’) toward reducing place to site, as Casey notes.[63]
+Although Locke’s distinction between space and place allows him to differ from Newton in terms of place’s relative character, it is not enough to distinguish him from Newton’s spatial absolutism: in fact, as Casey highlights, Locke’s ‘place-relativism comes paired with space-absolutism.’[64]

 The first consistent criticism concerning the Newtonian idea of absolute space is due to Gottfried Wilhelm von Leibniz (1646-1716).
-If Descartes and Locke put stress on the notions of extension and distance, respectively, to set up the theoretical foundations of their discourses on place and space, Leibniz focuses his attention on the notion of situation, which is determinative of space and place: it is from the situatedness of things that space as an ideal system of relation may be imagined as it is clearly expressed by Leibniz in his fifth letter to Clarke.
-And if space is an ‘order of coexistence’, as Casey observes, ‘this means that space is not only relative, but also ideal in status’; so, Casey continues, ‘what is at stake in space is an ideal nexus of entities, not the entities themselves.’[65]
+While Descartes and Locke emphasized extension and distance, respectively, to establish the theoretical foundations of their discussions on place and space, Leibniz concentrates on the concept of situation, which determines space and place, suggesting that it is the situatedness of things that enables us to imagine space as an ideal system of relations, as Leibniz clearly expresses in his fifth letter to Clarke.
+If space is an ‘order of coexistence’, as Casey observes, ‘this means that space is not only relative, but also ideal in status’; so, Casey continues, ‘what is at stake in space is an ideal nexus of entities, not the entities themselves.’[65]
 Leaving the conclusion to Leibniz’s own words, space ‘can only be an ideal thing, containing a certain order, wherein the mind conceives the application of relations.’[66]
-With Leibniz, the concreteness of place, displaced within a sea of relations, is at risk: even if, as Casey points out, he has the chance to avoid place from vanishing into relational space (in a fragment of the work ‘On the principles of Indiscernibles’, by subsuming position and quantity under quality Leibniz seems to embrace the idea that the quality of the things in place is determinant for space; moreover by claiming that ‘in actuality that which has a place must express place itself’ he seems to believe that no extension can exist without place and no place can exist without a body, thereby opening the way for place to recover part of its ancient concrete power),[67] ‘in the end Leibniz (…) succumbs to the view of place as parallel to position and even, finally, subordinate to it (…); place is dissolved, if not diffused, in the abstractness of the spatial system.’[68]
+With Leibniz, the concreteness of place, displaced within a sea of relations, is threatened: even if, as Casey points out, he has the chance to avoid place from vanishing into relational space (in a fragment of the work ‘On the principles of Indiscernibles’, by subsuming position and quantity under quality Leibniz seems to embrace the idea that the quality of the things in place is determinant for space; moreover by claiming that ‘in actuality that which has a place must express place itself’ he seems to believe that no extension can exist without place and no place can exist without a body, thereby opening the way for place to recover part of its ancient concrete power),[67] ‘in the end Leibniz (…) succumbs to the view of place as parallel to position and even, finally, subordinate to it (…); place is dissolved, if not diffused, in the abstractness of the spatial system.’[68]

-After Leibniz, Casey summarizes, place is three times lost in space: lost in the space of quantitative abstractness; lost in the infinity of space under the influence of God’s immensity, which is necessary to comprehend an infinite number of monads; lost in the relativity of space, that is, lost in a set of relations.
+To sum up, according to Casey, after Leibniz, place is lost in space three times: first, it is lost in the space of quantitative abstractness; second, it is lost in the infinity of space under the influence of God’s immensity, which is necessary to comprehend an infinite number of monads; finally, it is lost in the relativity of space, that is, lost in a set of relations.
 Place literally vanishes into space in the form of location or site.
-Taking Descartes’s discourse of external place to the limits, with Leibniz, ‘place has become so external and so relative that it is utterly indifferent to what occupies it; all that matters is (…) the simple location that place furnishes to whatever takes up position in it – while it, place as reduced to position, falls free of any influence from this occupant, much less of any influence on this occupant in turn’;[69] and place as simple location has only one way of representation: a point.
-If with Descartes we have witnessed the geometrization of space, with Leibniz we witness the geometrization of place: ‘analysis situ’ – analysis of site – is the name of the geometric discipline invented by Leibniz, regarding the description of place understood as position and point.
+Taking Descartes’s discourse of external place to the limits, with Leibniz, ‘place has become so external and so relative that it is utterly indifferent to what occupies it; all that matters is (…) the simple location that place furnishes to whatever takes up position in it – while it, place as reduced to position, falls free of any influence from this occupant, much less of any influence on this occupant in turn’;[69] and place as simple location has only one way of representation: as a point.
+If with Descartes we have witnessed the geometrization of space, with Leibniz we witness the geometrization of place: ‘analysis situ’ – analysis of site, the name of the geometric discipline invented by Leibniz – describes place in terms of position and points.

 Casey’s conclusion of this chapter on space (and place) as relative is illuminating: ‘even if salutary for space, Leibniz’s achievement proved to be disastrous for place—disastrous for its survival as a viable concept in its own right.’[70]

-The final chapter of Part Three is dedicated to the supremacy of space – (iiii) Modern Space as Site and Point – and it hinges around the question: how did the confinement of place – the absorption of place into position – and its dissolution, as well as the dissolution of space in the positional relativity of sites, occur?
-The metaphorical j’accuse is directed to ‘the resolutely relationalist’ thinking of Locke and Leibniz, who were responsible, for having laid the groundwork for that fatal outcome.
-However, this mode of understanding space and place, that is, ‘the clearing away of place to make room for position as the very basis for the supremacy of space in its relative nature’ was a trend that continued throughout the eighteenth-century and manifested in different forms of life and culture: ‘perhaps most revealingly,’ – Casey says -‘in architecture, a whole manner of building flourished around what I shall call site.
+The final chapter of Part Three explores to the supremacy of space – (iv) Modern Space as Site and Point –, examining how the confinement, absorption, and dissolution of place into position as well as the dissolution of space in the positional relativity of sites occurred.
+The metaphorical j’accuse is directed at ‘the resolutely relationalist’ thinking of Locke and Leibniz, who were responsible, for having laid the groundwork for that fatal outcome.
+However, this mode of understanding space and place, that is, ‘the clearing away of place to make room for position as the very basis for the supremacy of space in its relative nature’ was a trend that continued throughout the eighteenth-century and manifested in different forms of life and culture: ‘perhaps most revealingly,’ – Casey argues – ‘in architecture, a whole manner of building flourished around what I shall call site.
 By this term, I here mean the levelled down, emptied-out planiform residuum of place and space eviscerated of their actual and virtual powers and forced to fit the requirements of institutions that demand certain very particular forms of building.’[71]
 Through the work of the French philosopher Michel Foucault, Casey analyses that eighteenth-century trend: the triumph of the conceptualization of place and space as ‘site’ through architectural examples of ‘disciplinary and institutional space.’[72]

-To conclude this important historical phase, Casey introduces the work of Immanuel Kant (1724-1804), who is, at the same time, the point of arrival – or culmination – for The Supremacy of Space, as well as the point of departure for the final argumentation on The Reappearance of Place, to which the fourth and final part of the book is dedicated.
+Casey concludes this significant historical phase by introducing Immanuel Kant‘s work (1724-1804), which marks both the culmination of The Supremacy of Space and the starting point for the final argumentation on The Reappearance of Place, covered in the book’s fourth and final part.
 As regards the concepts of space and place, in his first writings Kant agrees with Leibniz on the relative nature of space: as an order of position, space is relative.
-However, he soon took a crucial step in the direction of absolute space when he understood that relative regions of space formed by the system of relations between positions have to be considered with respect to ‘the absolute space of the universe’ and not with respect to the regions as such; in other terms, what counts for Kant is not the relation between positions as such (relative space is the direct consequence of this reasoning) ‘but the situation of being encompassed in universal space as unity.’[73]
-Here we are in the middle ground between relativism and absolutism; yet, this is an ideal rather than an actual form of absolutism, since, in the transcendental view of Kant, which he presented as a fully-fledged system of knowledge in the Critique of Pure Reason (1781), space is an abstract entity that only exists ‘in the mind of the epistemic subject’ to quote Casey.
+However, he soon took a crucial step towards absolute space by recognizing that relative regions of space formed by the system of relations between positions have to be considered with respect to ‘the absolute space of the universe’ rather than to the regions thmselves; in other words, what matters to Kant is not the relation between positions, (relative space is the direct consequence of this reasoning) ‘but the situation of being encompassed in universal space as unity.’[73]
+Here, we are in the middle ground between relativism and absolutism, but this is an ideal rather than an actual form of absolutism, since, in the transcendental view of Kant, which he presented as a fully-fledged system of knowledge in the Critique of Pure Reason (1781), space is an abstract entity existing solely ‘in the mind of the epistemic subject’, as Casey puts it.
 And what about place?
 ‘Place is outright reduced to point by Kant’ as it appears evident in his Metaphysical Foundations of Natural Science (1786) where ‘both absolute and relative models of space are embraced’ – Casey says – and where, as Kant explicitly announces, ‘the place of everybody is a point.’[74]
-With Descartes, Locke and Leibniz, we have witnessed the reduction of place to position; after Leibniz and Kant, the final reduction of place from position to point is completed.
-Just like in Newton, the status of place is the status of an epiphenomenon: merely a part of one universal space, which, differently from Newton, is provided as a pure form of intuition, according to Kant.
+With Descartes, Locke, and Leibniz we have witnessed the reduction of place to position; after Leibniz and Kant, the final reduction of place from position to point is finalized.
+In a manner similar to Newton, the status of place is regarded as an epiphenomenon, being merely a part of one universal space; however, unlike Newton, this space is presented as a pure form of intuition, according to Kant.

-At the end of this important historical period, place has vanished into points, dispersed or submerged in space, either it is considered as a real or ideal entity.
+By the end of this significant historical period, the concept of place has dissolved into points, becoming dispersed or submerged in space, regardless of whether it is viewed as a real or ideal entity.
 As points or parts of space (singular), places (plural) are irretrievably lost: ‘lost in space’, Casey concludes.
-What a distance from Aristotle – who believed sensible things were located in place – to Kant – who believed places were located in the mind of the subject as parts, or, even worse, as points of an abstract space!
+What a distance between Aristotle, who believed sensible things were located in place, and Kant, who believed places were located in the mind of the subject as parts or points of an abstract space!
 [75]

 1.4.
 Part Four: The Reappearance of Place